Azure/ResourceModules/arm/Microsoft.Network/connections/readme.md

 ### Parameter Usage: `virtualNetworkGateway2`

-The seconday virtual network gateway used for VNET to VNET connections.
+The secondary virtual network gateway used for VNET to VNET connections.

 ```json
 "virtualNetworkGateway2" : {